NauticusOfficial/help-center/docs/2_making-deposits.md

 It only takes a couple of minutes to set up and you’re ready to roll.

-## HOW DO I USE PAYID / OSKO TO FUND MY NAUTICUS ACCOUNT?
+## How do I use PAYID / OSKO to fund my Nauticus Account?

 Every bank does things slightly differently, so it’s worth reading up on how to use Pay ID with your bank’s website or app.
 There are links to further information below.